Sections and Organizers 2019

 Organizers: Hanno Gottschalk (Uni Wuppertal), Claudia Schillings (Uni Mannheim)

 Topical Speakers: Andrea Barth (University of Stuttgart), Raul Tempone (KAUST)

 Optimization is the next natural step after simulation with increasing importance in the future.
 The aim of this session is to provide the basis of a holistic overview of all areas of optimization.
 Thus abstracts from both a theoretical as well as an applied perspective are welcome.

-Christian Kirches (Uni Braunschweig), Christian Clason (Uni Duisburg-Essen)
+Organizers: Christian Kirches (TU Braunschweig), Christian Clason (Uni Duisburg-Essen)